Suffer from lower back pain? You’re not alone! Luckily, using a foam roller for lower back pain is quick and easy. Read on to find out more.

 How NOT to Foam Roll Your Lower Back

-The Correct Way To Foam Roll Lower Back Pain
+The Correct Way To Use a Foam Roller for your Lower Back Pain

 Don’t be scared or put off by the above paragraph.
-If you suffer from pain in your lower back, your foam roller can still be useful, just perhaps not in the way that most people would intuitively think.
+Using your foam roller for lower back pain can still be helpful, just perhaps not in the way that most people would intuitively think.
+The key here is that the whole body is connected, and we have to target those connected areas first.
+It’s just like in that song: “the leg bone’s connected to the knee bone”.

 The first exercise that can help with pain in your lower back is actually foam rolling the hip flexors.
 Everything in the body is inter-connected, and a tight muscle in one area of the body can actually cause soreness and aching in another area.
 The hip flexors connect to the lumbar spine, so their inflexibility (for example, caused by sitting for extended periods of time) is often the cause of lower back issues.